Class of 2021

 – Nicole Ojeda, Class of 2021

 Meet Nicole Ojeda, the 2019-2020 President of the Student Government Association and a Business Management major who is passionate about the communities that she is a part of.
 Nicole is the first in her family to be born in the United States and she speaks Spanish, English, French, and Italian fluently.
 This unique ability to communicate with different groups of people is reflected in the things that she is accomplishing as a student at Pace University.
-This summer, Nicole is working as a Summit Production Intern for She's the First, her second internship in the not-for-profit world.
+Last summer, Nicole is worked as a Summit Production Intern for She's the First, her second internship in the not-for-profit world.
 Her internship falls under the auspices of the Wilson Center.

 Why did you choose Pace University and the Lubin School of Business?